-Applications have to be completed in English as it is the working language of the programme.
-Applications submitted in any other language will be considered ineligible.
+All sections of the application form (except 'Name of organisation in original language' in section B.1) have to be completed in English as it is the working language of the programme.
+Application forms where section(s) will be completed in any other language will be considered ineligible.